Personal Injury Frequently Asked Questions

 If the claim cannot be resolved for full and just compensation through the adjuster, then a plaintiff’s attorney should file an action and start a lawsuit against the defendant.
 The case will be against the defendant even when the insurance company has the contractual right under the defendant’s insurance policy to decide whether to settle the case or not.

 The plaintiff’s attorney will continue to represent the plaintiff in litigation.
 Once in litigation, the process becomes more formalized and complex.
-This is generally the first time a judge will become involved in the case.
+This is typically the first time a judge becomes involved in the case.
 The matter will be governed by criteria set forth in the Montana Rules of Civil Procedure or the Federal Rules of Civil Procedure.
-The parties will go through a discovery process, and, ultimately, mediation will almost always be held as a prerequisite to trial.
+The parties will undergo a discovery process, and, ultimately, mediation will be held as a prerequisite to trial.

 Most personal injury cases do not go to trial.
-However, if the parties cannot resolve the case at mediation, the case will go to trial.
+However, if the parties cannot resolve the case through mediation, it will go to trial.
 The plaintiff’s attorney will represent the plaintiff and the claim at trial.
 These trials are very formal, and the setting is similar to the courtrooms that are shown on television.
-This may be the only thing about civil litigation that looks like what is shown on television.
+This may be the only aspect of civil litigation that resembles what is shown on television.

-Once at trial, it will be up to the jury to decide the facts of the case, to determine whether they find the defendant liable, and to determine the amount of damages it takes to fully and fairly compensate the plaintiff for what they went through.
+Once at trial, it will be up to the jury to decide the facts of the case, determine whether they find the defendant liable, and determine the amount of damages necessary to fully and fairly compensate the plaintiff for what they went through.
 In Montana, if the jury finds the defendant acted with actual malice or actual fraud, they may also impose punitive damages against the defendant.
-These punitive damages are aimed to punish the defendant and deter future similar conduct.
+These punitive damages are intended to punish the defendant and deter similar future conduct.

 AFJ Law Firm takes personal injury cases on a contingency fee basis.
-In general, this means you do not pay us if we do not get a recovery for you.
-Contingency fee cases are not billed by the hour; they are billed by the outcome.
+In general, this means you do not pay us unless we secure a recovery for you.
+Contingency fee cases are not billed by the hour; instead, they are billed based on the outcome.
 We believe contingency fee structures are the best fee payment structures, largely because they ensure that our client’s interests and our interests are aligned.
 We do not create work so that we can bill.

-In representing you, there will be costs that are incurred in the case.
-These costs are almost always advanced by the firm and only recuperated from a recovery that is made on the client’s behalf.
+In representing you, costs will be incurred in the case.
+These costs are almost always advanced by the firm and only recuperated from a recovery made on the client’s behalf.
 This is the risk we take in representing you and taking your case on a contingency fee basis.

-This is an absolutely reasonable question for an accident victim to have.
-After all, people need to know if their case can cover their medical bills and health care expenses, cover their lost wages, and otherwise compensate them for what they are being forced to go through by no fault of their own.
+This is a perfectly reasonable question for an accident victim to ask.
+After all, people need to know if their case can cover their medical bills and healthcare expenses, compensate them for lost wages, and otherwise compensate them for what they are being forced to endure despite no fault of their own.

 There are some indications early of the value of a personal injury case.
 The amount of compensation needed to fully and fairly compensate someone for an injury or damage generally increases with the severity of the injuries.
 The type and extent of injuries and how the injuries and harms have impacted an accident victim and their loved ones are all considered in valuing a case.

 That being said, it is impossible to know exactly what a case is worth from an initial consultation or at the infancy of a case.
 Red flags should go up from anyone who tells you otherwise.
-Also, you will sometimes see on the internet multiplier statements such as the value of a case is worth three times the medical bills or something to that effect.
+Additionally, you may sometimes see multiplier statements on the internet, such as the value of a case being worth three times the medical bills or something to that effect.
 Do not be fooled.
 If damages were this easy to calculate, there would be a lot less litigation.
-Moreover, while there may be a way to calculate some multiplier by using past results, the fact of the matter is each case is unique.
-While analyzing 100,000 auto accident cases would give an average or mean, the median would likely be far different, the mode would likely be far different, and the would likely be large numbers of cases that are fractions or the mean and large numbers of cases that are many multitudes of the mean or average.
+Moreover, while it may be possible to calculate a multiplier using past results, the fact of the matter is that each case is unique, and past results don’t predict future outcomes in a particular case.
+While analyzing 100,000 auto accident cases would give an average or mean, the median would likely be far different, the mode would likely be far different, and there would likely be large numbers of cases that are fractions of the mean and large numbers of cases that are many multiples of the mean or average.

 Only through a detailed understanding of your case and the defendant’s defenses can an experienced trial attorney start to accurately calculate damages with any measure of certainty.
 Most experienced personal injury attorneys will tell you this.
 What can be said is that if an experienced trial attorney or personal injury firm, like AFJ Law Firm, takes your case, they see a case that is worth pursuing.
 This includes regarding the amount of damages.